sipahisnm/S3-Terraform/README.md

  ```
  terraform apply
  ```
- - In the terminal you will see the endpoint for bucket and object you can run this comment to see the file
+ - In the terminal, you will see the endpoint for bucket and object you can run this comment to see the file
  ```
  curl example-sinem.s3.amazonaws.com/sinem.txt
  ```